Jury nearly chosen for murder trial of lacrosse player

-CHARLOTTESVILLE, Va A judge told 28 potential jurors to return to court on Wednesday as jury selection neared completion in the first-degree murder trial of a former University of Virginia lacrosse player accused of killing his ex-girlfriend, a fellow athlete at the school.
+CHARLOTTESVILLE, Va The pool of potential jurors narrowed to about two dozen on Tuesday in jury selection for the first-degree murder trial of a former University of Virginia lacrosse player accused of bludgeoning to death his ex-girlfriend, a fellow athlete at the school.

 George Huguely V, 24, has pleaded not guilty to the murder charge and five other accusations in the death of Yeardley Love, 22, in May 2010.